PX4/PX4-user_guide/en/peripherals/gripper.md

 You need to specify an actuation time, which specifies the time it takes to open or close the gripper.
 As most grippers don't have a sensor to detect successful actuation (close/opening), the payload delivery feature will rely on this value to estimate gripper's position.

-To measure gripper actuation time, go to the MAVLink Shell in AMC and execute the following code while the drone is on a bench and the propellers are removed:
+To measure gripper actuation time, go to the [MAVLink Shell](../debug/mavlink_shell.md) in QGC  and execute the following command while the drone is on a bench and the propellers are removed:

 `> payload_deliverer gripper_test`